statedecoded/documentation/installation.md

 1. Create a new MySQL database (e.g., `mysqladmin create statedecoded`) and make sure that the web server has access to it.
 1. Rename `config-sample.inc.php` to `config.inc.php`
 1. Rename `class.State-sample.inc.php` to `class.[Placename].inc.php` (e.g., `class.Kansas.inc.php`).
 1. Go through `config.inc.php` and configure each setting.
-1. Manually add a record to the MySQL table named `editions` for the instance of the legal code that you intend to import into The State Decoded. (e.g., `INSERT INTO editions SET year=2012;`)
+Additional details about each setting can be found within [the configuration file documentation](config.html).
 1. Prepare the parser.
-	* Straightforward route: With all laws in [the State Decoded XML format](xml-format.html), copy all XML files to `htdocs/admin/xml/`.
+	* Straightforward route: With all laws in [the State Decoded XML format](xml-format.html), copy all XML files to `htdocs/admin/upload/import-data/`.
 	* Custom route: Modify `class.[Statename].inc.php`—specifically `Parser::iterate`, `Parser::parse`, and `Parser::store`—to support the legal code that you will be importing.
 See "[How the Parser Works](parser.html)" for details.
-1. Password-protect the admin section by modifying the `htdocs/admin/.htaccess` and creating `htdocs/admin/`.htpasswd`. ([Sample instructions](http://www.seas.upenn.edu/cets/answers/auth-htpasswd.html).)
-1. Load http://example.com/admin/ in your browser and click the "Parse" button.
+1. Load http://example.com/admin/ in your browser and follow the prompts in the "Import Data" section.
 Wait while the parser runs, which could require anywhere from 5-60 minutes to run, depending on the power of the server and the length of the legal code.
-This is iterating through the XML, loading it into the database, and popping up the site.
-When it's finished, you have a complete site for your legal code.
+This is iterating through the XML, loading it into the database, and creating the website.
+When the parser finished, you have a complete site for your legal code.

 # Advanced configuration